 But in 1991, the roles were reversed.
 I was 25, living in Tennessee where I grew up, and a follower of the Ole Miss Rebels football team.
 I went to see them play American football against the Tennessee Volunteers in Knoxville, and the night before, in a youth hostel in Gatlinburg, I met an English guy named Neal.

 Neal was on a cultural tour of the southeastern US, and my default setting is to see and do interesting things, then help others do the same.
 And I like to tell stories.

 So here’s the story — written years later for the Memphis Flyer newspaper — of how I helped Neal explore the big orange slice of American culture that is UT Vols Southeastern Conference college football at Neyland Stadium.
 Just like I now help Americans understand soccer in England, this was one time when I got to explain to an Englishman how American football is played.

 Read “On the Orange Side” over on my original, personal site, PaulGerald.com.

-(And if anybody can identify the mistake I made in writing that column — something in there that almost certainly could not have happened — and you’re the first person to put it in a comment on paulgerald.com, I’ll send you a signed book.)
+(See if you can identify the mistake I made in writing that column — something in there that almost certainly could not have happened.)